3forges/packman/packer/README.md

 ```

-And I ran the packer build again ...To find the same error.
+And I ran the packer build again...
+To find the same error.

 I searched a bitmore, and added a template Vagrantfile, which content was exactly the same asthe base Vagrantfile, except I added a provider specific network interface config, plsu a section inspired by the above mentioned blog post, which gave me this Vagrantfile template: